Protect your farm from African swine fever

 International outbreaks are a reminder that animal diseases can spread quickly and do not respect international borders.

-Early detection and reporting of African swine fever is critical to rapid containment of this disease.
+Early detection and reporting of African swine fever are critical to rapid containment of this disease.

 African swine fever is different to swine influenza.